Adyen CEO on AI for payments: ‘I was surprised how effective it was’

 “When we did our first trials with it, I was surprised how effective it was,” he said.

 He spoke to VentureBeat as part of a podcasting partnership with Samsung Next at the Slush technology conference in Helsinki, Finland.
-The full conversation can be heard here:
+The full conversation can be heard here.

 As hype around AI began to build, van der Does’ natural reaction was to be dubious.
 Rather than panicking and rushing to acquire a startup for its technology, the company began building its own algorithms internally.
 The results almost immediately exceeded expectations.
 “The benefits of AI are real,” van der Does said.